BG David F. Stewart

-General Coward's military awards and decorations include the Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Joint Service Commendation Medal, Army Commendation Medal, Joint Service Achievement Medal, Army Achievement Medal, Humanitarian Assistance Medal, Parachutist Badge, and the Army Staff Identification Badge.
+BG Stewart’s military awards and decorations include the Legion of Merit, Defense Meritorious Service Medal, five awards of the Meritorious Service Medal, four awards of the Army Commendation Medal, two awards of the Army Achievement Medal, U.S. Army Parachute Badge, U.S. Army Recruiter Badge, and the Army Staff Identification Badge.

 History The 32d AAMDC traces its lineage to January 1918 and the formation of Headquarters and Headquarters Company, 32d Artillery Brigade, Coast Artillery Corps (at Key West Barracks, FL) under the command of BG William C. Davis.
 Just nine months after activation, the brigade sailed to France to fight in World War I as a member of the American Expeditionary Force (AEF).
 The unit arrived in Europe without equipment and weapons and had to borrow 75mm anti-aircraft guns from the French to take into combat.
 The brigade distinguished itself in combat during the Battle of St. Mihiel Salient, the first AEF operation.
 The brigade continued to distinguish itself by providing supporting fires during the advance from the Meuse River to the Argonne Forest, the final offensive of WWI.
 After the war, the brigade spent a short period on occupation duty in France until it was ordered to return home.
 In January 1919, the brigade demobilized at Camp A. P. Hill, VA.
 The 32d Artillery Brigade was reconstituted into the Regular Army as an inactive unit in October 1927.